 Oh,oh, you went into your closet this morning and found the floor all wet behind the shower or found a leak behind the shower wall.
 First thing to do is to see if it is spreading or is it just one area that is saturated.

 If the wet spot keeps getting bigger, turn off the water to the house.
 Hopefully, you know where that is.
-At Wimpy’s Dependable Plumbing, a family owned plumbing business in Sarasota, we make sure that our customers know where they can turn off their water in case of an emergency.
+At Wimpy’s Plumbing & Air, a family owned plumbing business in Sarasota, we make sure that our customers know where they can turn off their water in case of an emergency.
 We also suggest they have a lever handle, quarter turn ball valve installed, so that it is easy to turn off.

 So now you know if it is spreading or not.
 If it was spreading you may have a pressure leak in the water piping system in your home.
 There are a few different ways to determine where the pressure leak is coming from.
 The best way is to have the leak located with an electronic, leak detection tool.
 You will need to call a professional plumber to have this done.
 By having the leak located electronically, you won’t have to tear open walls or floors where you don’t need to.
 This tool will pinpoint the exact location of your leak, so wall or floor repair is minimal.
 Then you can fix your leak, dry up the water and have a great day!